-If you are traveling to London with your family, you may want to consider staying outside the city in one of the quaint English villages that are just a few miles away.
+If you are traveling to London with your family, you are probably looking the perfect accomodations.
+While there are plenty of places in London where you can stay, you should also consider staying outside the city in one of the quaint English villages that are just a few miles away.
 On our last two trips, we have found a unique place to stay outside of London that we have fallen in love with.

 On our first trip to London, we knew we were going to want to venture outside of London to places like Stonehenge, Windsor and Salisbury but wanted to be able to stay in one central location for the week.

-Little Chauntry is a 18th century cottage nestled away from the hub-bub of city life near the Dorney Village.
+This 18th century cottage is nestled away from the hub-bub of city life near the Dorney Village.
 It is like being in the country, but still have all the amenities of the suburbs (like grocery store, Starbucks, and train stations) nearby.

 Inside, you will find a spacious farmhouse kitchen, with plenty of natural light that overlooks the garden.

 We found the beds comfy and well-kept!
 There is even a room with a vanity which helped with getting ready for the day!

 Just down the road from Little Chauntry is another equally as charming place (owned by the same family) called Rose Cottage.

 While the kitchen is on the small side, there are two dining areas (one off the kitchen and the other in the sunroom).

 Just be prepared to duck as you enter one of the two bedrooms upstairs because it is a mere 4 feet tall.
 It is awkward, but adds to the historic charm!
 The two upstairs bedroom each have a vanity in each respective room, but do share a common bath located in the hallway.

 And if you want a cold beverage or a sandwich, there is a quaint little bar & grill across the street.
 When I say across the street, I mean directly across the road.
 How cool is that?